-In an era where financial transactions occur with unprecedented speed and volume, the need for robust transaction screening has never been more critical.
-Here, we delve into the intricate world of transaction screening, an essential safeguard in the financial industry against money laundering, terrorist financing, and other forms of financial crime.
-By examining key concepts, regulations, and processes, we address transaction screening’s regulatory background and impacts, key challenges, its implementation across different types of companies, and six steps to a building and managing an efficient process.
+In an era where financial transactions occur with unprecedented speed and volume, the need for robust payment screening has never been more critical.
+Here, we delve into the intricate world of payment screening, an essential safeguard in the financial industry against money laundering, terrorist financing, and other forms of financial crime.
+By examining key concepts, regulations, and processes, we address payment screening’s regulatory background and impacts, key challenges, its implementation across different types of companies, and six steps to a building and managing an efficient process.

-Transaction screening is the critical process of verifying the information attached to a transaction to ensure it does not present red flags for financial crime.
-Transaction screening is conducted before a transaction is processed and focuses on combatting payments to illicit actors on predefined watchlists and sanctions lists, or specific criteria such as dual-use or prohibited goods lists.
+Payment screening, also known as transaction screening, is the critical process of verifying the information attached to a payment to ensure it does not present red flags for financial crime.
+Payment screening is conducted before a payment is processed and focuses on combatting payments to illicit actors on predefined watchlists and sanctions lists, or specific criteria such as dual-use or prohibited goods lists.

 Sanctions regulations

-In adherence to global, regional, and industry-specific sanctions regulations, organizations are expressly forbidden from facilitating transactions involving individuals, entities, or countries subjected to sanctions within their operating jurisdiction.
-As such, it is paramount for these organizations to implement rigorous procedures for scrutinizing the sanction status of all transaction parties prior to approval.
-Leveraging transaction screening software, they can effectively identify, and screen all involved parties against the relevant sanctions lists, thereby upholding compliance with regulatory requirements.
+In adherence to global, regional, and industry-specific sanctions regulations, organizations are expressly forbidden from facilitating payments involving individuals, entities, or countries subjected to sanctions within their operating jurisdiction.
+As such, it is paramount for these organizations to implement rigorous procedures for scrutinizing the sanction status of all parties prior to approval.
+Leveraging payment screening software, they can effectively identify, and screen all involved parties against the relevant sanctions lists, thereby upholding compliance with regulatory requirements.

 AML and CTF regulations